vktr274/cnn-affect-recognition/README.md

 We created a Python script that splits the dataset into training and test sets and optionally balances the dataset.
 The script also creates a CSV file with label to filename mappings.
 The script is located in the `src` folder and is named `datasplit.py`.
 The script is universal and can be used for any dataset that has the same structure (dataset with a train subdirectory with images in subdirectories named after the labels).

-Before running the script, the dataset should be downloaded and extracted to a trein subdirectory of a arbitrary otherwise empty folder.
-The script will create a `data/test` subdirectory and will move the images to the appropriate subdirectories.
-The script will also create a `data/train.csv` and `data/test.csv` files with label to filename mappings.
+Before running the script, the dataset should be downloaded and extracted to a train subdirectory of an arbitrary otherwise empty folder.
+The script will create a `test` subdirectory in the folder and will move the images to the appropriate subdirectories.
+The script will also create a `train.csv` and `test.csv` files in the folder.
+The `train.csv` file will contain the label to filename mappings for the training set and the `test.csv` file will contain the label to filename mappings for the test set.

 Besides the dataset, the script requires installation of required Python packages listed in the `requirements.txt` file.
 The packages can be installed using the following command: